 1. Aachen Christmas Market

 The historic area surrounding Aachen Town Hall and the cathedral will shine bright with Christmas lights and be heavily adorned with Advent ornaments.
-A paradise where people can buy gifts and sample food, Aachen Christmas Market is a wonderful district and is the best place to go to for some shopping during this season of giving.
+A paradise where people can buy gifts and sample food, Aachen Christmas Market is a wonderful district and, based on what I’ve read, is one of the best places to go to for some shopping during this season of giving.
 The market attracts roughly 1.5 million people in foot traffic every year.
 With the picturesque views of the old town center, the colorful Christmas decorations, and the sound of joyful carols, you will fall in love even more with Aachen this Christmas.

 Aachen Christmas Market